FimGroup/fim/DocTodoList.md

 * [ ] Auto make sure acceptable primitive types when assigning values in ModelInst2
     * [x] For plugins including functions and connectors
     * [ ] For core facilities including flow configure static value
+    * [ ] Need an automatic way to ensure the types entering or leaving ModelInst2
+* [ ] make container and connector independent
+    * connector can spawn instances to use containers
+    * when one container is EOL, connector instance should be released and the event should also be delivered to connector
+* [ ] Determine whether to support non-single type array
+    * values of multiple types(mixed of primitive/object/array) in one single array

+## Before 1st release (planned as v1.0.0)

+`v0.0.1-v0.9.9 as alpha stage versions`

+1. stable api and toml config definition
+    * provide easy-to-read document
+2. clear running/error information
+3. Event driven support and path decision(sync and event)